 When you make a profit from selling your investments you are

-likely to owe capital gains tax.
-The Australian
+likely to have to pay capital gains

-out your capital gains.
+help you work out your capital gains.

 A capital gain is added to your income in the year you sell the